kat-kel/archive-html/README.md

 # Proposed Data Structure

-From the Command Line (CLI), the user provides a path to the archive which will store the scraped HTML, a path to the in-file which contains the URLs and their IDs, as well as the header names of the 2 mandatory columns: IDs and URLs.
-As shown in the diagram below, the path to the archive and the path to the in-file CSV are used to create each archived URL's sub-directory and the enriched out-file, respectively.
+From the Command Line (CLI), the user provides (1) a path to the archive which will store the scraped HTML, (2) a path to the in-file which contains the URLs and their IDs, as well as the header names of the two mandatory columns: (3) IDs and (4) URLs.

 ```mermaid
 flowchart LR